McNamara84/elmo/README.md

   - Beispielwerte: `+02:00` `-08:00`

 ### Related Work
-This is mapped to `<relatedIdentifier>` in the datacite scheme and to `<gmd:aggregationInfo>` in the ISO scheme.
+This is mapped to `<relatedIdentifier>` in the datacite scheme and to `<gmd:aggregationInfo>` in the ISO scheme ( TODO !).
 The element is optional in both schemes.

 - Relation

   This field contains the type of relation.
   - Data type: String
   - Occurrence: 1, if relatedIdentifier is <0
-  - The corresponding field in the database where the value is saved is called: relation_fk in the Related_Work table.
+  - The corresponding field in the database where the value is saved is called: `relation_fk` in the `Related_Work` table.
   - Restrictions: A relation type must be selected, if related work is specified
   - Relations can be chosen from a controlled List: [DataCite documentation](https://datacite-metadata-schema.readthedocs.io/en/4.5/properties/relatedidentifier/#b-relationtype)
-  - Schema version: “DataCite” 4.5
+  - Schema version: DataCite 4.5
   - Example values: `IsCitedBy` `IsSupplementTo` `IsContinuedBy`

 - Identifier